samboy/CaulixtlaFonts/README.md

 Subsetting: The three Caulixtla008 fonts are subsetted with ASCII and a small subset of Unicode for writing documents in the English and Spanish languages.
 000XASCII.png shows the subsetting.

---

-m7x14.fon is a Windows port of the 7x14 size of the misc-fixed font.
-Both the original font and this port are public domain.